vuestorefront/vue-storefront/docs/guide/README.md

 ## What is Vue Storefront

-Vue Storefront is a headless and backend-agnostic eCommerce Progressive Web App written in Vue.js.
+Vue Storefront is a headless and backend-agnostic eCommerce ddProgressive Web App written in Vue.js.
 The fact that it's using headless architecture allows Vue Storefront to be connected with any eCommerce platform so it can be a frontend PWA for Magento, Shopify, BigCommerce, WooCommerce etc.

 Key features of Vue Storefront are: